lulzsun/RePlaysTV/README.md

 ![Preview](/resources/preview.png)

 # Installation
-You must have the latest (3.0.0) Plays client installed.
-Reinstalling is recommended, but not required.
+You must have the Plays client installed.
+Reinstalling is NOT recommended as of now.
+It is best if you already have Plays installed before the shutdown occurred.

 You can find a mirror download of the Plays setup [here.](https://drive.google.com/open?id=1YlQ-EU6wW8XvGUznIBrSqTvlzBv-6tkQ)
+  * If you are coming from a completely fresh install of the original Plays client, you may run into issues.
+Check the Discord to get instructions for a temporary fix.

-  1. Download and extract the [latest release](https://github.com/lulzsun/RePlaysTV/releases)
+  1. Download and extract the [latest release](https://github.com/lulzsun/RePlaysTV/releases).
   2. Close out of Plays if it is currently running
-  3. Open the installer executable (as administrator)
+  3. Open the installer executable
   4. Locate/confirm the location of Plays
+    * Should be located at `~/AppData/Local/Plays`
-  5. Hit install and wait for the completion message popup.
+  5. Hit install and wait for the completion message popup

 # Feature List
   * [x] Installer Executable